-You can make your own VIX trading strategy using price itself.
+Did you know that you can make your own VIX trading strategy using just price?

-I'm going to prove it's utter bunk, just more hot air from people that have never tested trading ideas in their lives.
+I'm going to prove the VIX is utter bunk, just more hot air from people that have never tested trading ideas in their lives.

-First, I'll show you how to make a "synthetic" VIX indicator, which is far superior.
+Then I'll show you how to make the Synthetic VIX, which is far superior.

-And second, a highly accurate synthetic VIX trading strategy that times the stock market with 81% winning odds.
+And finally, we'll make a highly accurate Synthetic VIX trading strategy that times the stock market with 81% winning odds.

 The VIX, as you probably know, measures the S&P 500's option premium.